MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster.md

 This section looks at creating an API model for your cluster.

-1. Start by using an Azure Stack Hub [example](https://github.com/Azure/aks-engine/tree/master/examples/azure-stack) API Model file and make a local copy for your deployment.
+1. Start by using an Azure Stack Hub API Model file for [Linux](https://aka.ms/aksengine-json-example-raw) or for [Windows](https://aka.ms/aksengine-json-example-raw-win) and make a local copy for your deployment.
 From the machine, you installed AKS engine, run:

     ```bash
     curl -o kubernetes-azurestack.json https://aka.ms/aksengine-json-example-raw